What will your homeowners insurance cover?

 Also, look to see what your policy doesn’t cover.
 For example, jewelry over a set amount may not be covered.
 Items like antiques or autographed sports memorabilia that appreciate may not be covered for their full value.
 However, you may buy an additional rider to cover these items.

 If it’s been a while since you’ve reviewed your homeowners insurance, here are five things to review on your policy.
 And, one of your benefits as a Consumers member is access to insurance expertise through our partner, Nulty Insurance.
-Visit the Nulty website or call Michelle Hostutler at 269-488-0324 to get answers to your homeowners insurance questions.
+Call Jacob Larkin at 269.488.0357 or visit the Nulty website to get answers to your homeowners insurance questions.

 Consumers helps more than 1,000 members finance land, first and second homes, and home improvement projects each year.
 When you need a mortgage or home equity line of credit, call us at 800-991-2221.
 We’re here to help you get the home of your dreams!